AlaminPu1007/algorithm-visualizer/README.md

 ## Features

+- **Path Finding Visualization**: Visualize algorithms for finding paths in a grid, including:

-- **Unique Path Finding**: Visualize algorithms to find the number of unique paths in a grid and solve the number of islands problem.
+  1. **Unique Path Finding**: Solve the unique paths problem in a grid.
+  2. **Number of Islands Problem**: Visualize the algorithm to count the number of islands.
+  3. **Shortest Path Finding**: Implementations of Bellman-Ford and Dijkstra's algorithms for shortest path calculations.

 - **N-Queens Problem**: Interactive visualization of the N-Queens problem, demonstrating various solutions and techniques.

 - **Tree and Graph Traversals**: Visualize traversal algorithms including depth-first search (DFS) with in-order, pre-order, and post-order techniques, as well as breadth-first search (BFS).

 - **Sorting Algorithms**: Visualize five sorting algorithms, including merge sort, quick sort, heap sort (with a tree graph visualization), selection sort, and bubble sort.

 - **Interactive UI**: Built with React and styled using Tailwind CSS, providing a user-friendly interface for exploring algorithms.

 - **Linked List Operations** :

   1. **Basic Operations** : Create, find, and delete nodes in a linked list.